Muhammad: Origins of Islam:

 “… for if I go not away, the Comforter will not come unto you; but if I depart, I will send him unto you. … I have yet many things to say unto you, but ye cannot bear them now.
 Howbeit when he, the Spirit of truth, is come, he will guide you into all truth: for he shall not speak of himself; but whatsoever he shall hear, [that] shall he speak …”

-To Muslims this passage from The Gospel of John (16:7-14) heralds the coming of Mohammad.
+To Muslims this passage from the Gospel of John (16:7-14) heralds the coming of Muhammad.
 In the Qur’an, we read that Jesus said: “Children of Israel, I am sent to you by God confirming the Torah that came before me and bringing good news of a messenger to follow me whose name will be Ahmad.”
-(Qur’an 61:6.)
-The words Mohammad and Ahmad come from the same triconsonantal root H-M-D, or “praise.”
+(Qur’an 61:6) The words Muhammad and Ahmad come from the same triconsonantal root H-M-D, or “praise.”
 Ahmad means “the Praised One,” Muhammad means “the most praised one.”
-Quite naturally to Muslims, Mohammad is the one “whose name will be praised” whereas Christians may well have interpreted John’s passage as referring to the coming of the Holy Spirit.
+Quite naturally to Muslims, Muhammad is the one “whose name will be praised” whereas Christians may well have interpreted John’s passage as referring to the coming of the Holy Spirit.

 Mary, the mother of Jesus, is the only woman mentioned in the Qur’an.
 She was a virgin who conceived Jesus when God’s Spirit “breathed into her.”
 (Qur’an 34) Islam describes Mary as a woman “over all other women.”
 She is mentioned in the Qur’an 34 times, and only 19 times in the New Testament.
 There is a long chapter named after her in the Qur’an, and another after her family.

 The Qur’an’s affirmation of the virgin birth presents another challenge to many Christians, who tend to couple this with Jesus’ divinity, but Islam does not.
-Separating these two ideas was not new at the time, as the church father Eusebius of Caesarea writes in The Heresy of the Ebionites, one of the Jewish-Christian communities, who, while they believed that Jesus was a prophet, “did not deny that the Lord was born of a virgin” but “refused to acknowledge that he pre-existed, being God, Word, and Wisdom.
+Separating these two ideas was not new at the time, as the church father Eusebius of Caesarea writes in Ecclesiastical History, 3.27, Chapter XXVII—The Heresy of the Ebionites, one of the Jewish-Christian communities, who, while they believed that Jesus was a prophet, “did not deny that the Lord was born of a virgin” but “refused to acknowledge that he pre-existed, being God, Word, and Wisdom.”

-Many Christian sects existed at the time of Mohammad within or near Arabia, communities like the Melkites, Arians and Nestorians – but these are described as “Pauline” since all believed that Jesus was in some sense divine – not just a human Messiah.
-The Ebionites (whose name means “the poor”) seem to have disappeared from the region by the end of the 4th century and none of their gospel survives.
+Many Christian sects existed at the time of Muhammad within or near Arabia, communities like the Melkites, Arians and Nestorians—but these are described as “Pauline” since all believed that Jesus was in some sense divine—not just a human Messiah.
+The Ebionites (whose name means “the poor”) seem to have disappeared from the region by the end of the fourth century and none of their gospel survives.

 In contrast, the Qur’an stipulates that “no bearer of burdens will bear the burden of another.”
 (35:18 and 53:38), and that “God requires not of anyone that which is beyond his capacity” (2:287).
 Nor does it share the theology of the Fall which made every human being inherently sinful and thus in need of a savior.

-Like the Qu’ran, James the Just, Jesus’ brother and the leader of the early Jewish Christian community, strongly emphasizes works, rather than mere faith, as the basis of justification in the sight of God.
+Like the Qu’ran, James the Just, Jesus’s brother and the leader of the early Jewish Christian community, strongly emphasizes works, rather than mere faith, as the basis of justification in the sight of God.
 “Ye see that by works a man is justified, and not only by faith. … For as the body apart from the spirit is dead, even so faith apart from works is dead.”
-(Epistle of James 2:20-24)
+(James 2:20-26 ASV)

 In reviewing the history of this period, it becomes more and more evident that the disparity between Islam and Christianity began and grew as the latter moved away from the Middle East to settle and flourish in a polytheistic Gentile world.
 If Jewish Christianity rather than Pauline Christianity had flourished, the evolution of these three monotheistic traditions may well have been both gradual and transformative, and considerably more harmonious.